100: Computers and software

-Science & Measurement
+Science and measurement

 In zoology, the group of centipedes (Chilopoda) is classified as a subclass of millipedes.
 Centipedes are characterised by having between 15 and 191 pairs of legs.
 Although the name refers to "hundred", the actual number varies gradually.

 With regard to the biological value of proteins, the number 100 is used as a reference value: the biological value of a protein is measured by how well the dietary protein can be converted into the body's own protein.
 The chicken egg was arbitrarily set at a value of 100, and other proteins are evaluated relative to this.

 Anders Celsius defined 100° as the boiling point and 0° as the melting point of water for his temperature scale.
 In 1744, shortly after Celsius' death, the modern Celsius scale was introduced by Carl von Linné, in which the boiling point of water is assigned the value 100°C and the freezing point the value 0°C.